 Lunchtime at School

 Lunchtime is a lovely opportunity for the school community to come together.
-The Reception children come into the hall at 12.00pm and eat their dinners and are joined by the Year 1 and 2 children at 12.10pm.
+The Reception, Year 1 and Year 2 children come straight into the hall eat their lunch at 12.10pm.

 We encourage the children to eat and drink healthily and our school meals reflect this.
 We have a wide range of healthy options available to the children and they select their preferred choice from the half termly menus.